AuthorCarpentry/FSCI-2018/02-markdown.md

-#  Introduction to Reproducible Reporting using RMarkdown
+#  Introduction to RMarkdown for Reproducible Reporting

 90 minutes